 Trauma Therapy: Trauma is an experience that can create a permanent, significant, psychological impact on a child.
 Children and Adolescents who have experienced trauma or a traumatic event, are not always able to verbalize their feels and instead display negative behaviors that cause them to get into trouble.
 The focus is not on the behaviors but on the major themes of trauma, fear, terror, worry, hurt, anger, revenge, accountability, safety, power and shifting from victim to survivor thinking.
 We help children to work through the trauma, develop restoration of self and re-connection to community by using art and sensory interventions to help them overcome the traumatic events that took place in their lives.

 Partnering with Families: For children in outpatient treatment who have been in counseling for at least 3-6 months or who have had previous counseling and whose symptoms have not completely alleviated due to familial issues.
-The service will be provided by the clinician in the home for a maximum of 5 hours a week for three months.
+The service will be provided by a student clinician in the home for a maximum of 5 hours a week for three months.
 This service can be provided to the family in collaboration with weekly psychotherapy or independently.
 All family members residing in the home will need to be willing participants with the clinician.

 F.A.C.E.T.S.-Family and Child Expressive Therapy Service: For children and families needing an alternative outlet to begin the healing process though artistic mediums for expression.
 The artist utilizes the fields of human development, visual art, and the creative process with models of counseling and psychotherapy.